 Dron the Dragon from A Magical Roommate, though not always in a good way- he tries to shake his students out of the 'learn what they tell you and don't think for yourself' mentality by forcing them to question everything and everyone, but fails to see that students need something reliable to trust, or they can't do anything.

 Vriska in Home Stuck subverts this.
 She believes herself to be a Trickster Mentor to Tavros by constantly heckling him and forcing him into an unwinnable situation that led to him being paralyzed because she thought it would make him a stronger person.
 She later admits that she was really just being a bitch because she despised his doormat personality.

 In Whateley Universe, Chou is 'blessed' with the Monkey King as a mentor.
 In "Summoning Sweeties", the Monkey King explains his/her actions all but quoting this trope.

 Rafiki the baboon from The Lion King.
-Behaves like this only during Simba's revelation that he cannot keeping moping over his past, and returns to his homeland to correct the Circle of Life (he actually whacks Simba over the head with his staff, without warning).
-However, he may act like this more often, outside of the story.
+While prodding Simba's revelation that he cannot keeping moping over his past and should return to his homeland to correct the Circle of Life, he whacks Simba over the head with his staff without warning.

 King Bumi for the duration of "The King of Omashu" on Avatar: The Last Airbender .
 Also to his whole city when he surrenders rather than subject them to a doomed siege, and then cackles about it a lot rather than explaining anything.